jaypaulb/Canvus-Go-API/tasks.md

 - [ ] export region
 - [ ] export ids
 - [ ] import

+> **Note:**
+> All core SDK features, abstractions, and utilities are now implemented and tested.
+The next major focus is implementing the above CLI commands.
+As of 2024-06-16, only the CLI scaffold and a stub for the cleanup command exist; all other CLI commands are pending implementation.

 ### SDK Abstractions (Current Focus)
 - [x] Implement import/export abstractions in SDK (export.go, import.go) (Completed 2024-06-16: Supports all widget types and assets)